 The warden is the “watchdog” for council property and degree paraphernalia, except the property of the financial secretary, treasurer and recorder.
 He is also responsible for setting up the council chambers for meetings and ceremonial work.
 During ceremonial exemplifications, he will appoint and supervise guards.

 The guards have similar responsibilities, but distinct differences.
 The outside guard tends to the outer door admitting visitors and members to the inner door.
 Once at the inner door, the inside guard checks to make sure that their membership cards are current.

 Trustee: Two year: Paul Lowry

-Trustee: Three Year: Arthur Mathieu
+Trustee: Three Year: Darrell Anderson

 The board of trustees consists of three members elected by the council.
 They and the grand knight, who serves as chairman, comprise the board of trustees.
 They oversee the work of the financial secretary and treasurer.
 The board of trustees and the deputy grand knight serve on the council’s retention committee.
 During council elections, only the three year trustee is voted on, with the others moving on to become two-year and one-year trustees respectively.

 Our Council Officers For Year 2018 - 2019